 ACADEMIC ACHIEVEMENT (OPTIONAL)

 Candidates will have the opportunity to submit their transcripts if they are interested in being considered for the Academic Achievement scholarship.
 The candidate’s GPA and academic courses are closely examined and evaluated by a panel of academic judges.
-The recipient of the highest score in the Academic Achievement evaluation will be awarded a $1,000 scholarship.

 You are not expected to purchase expensive clothing to participate in the competition.
 We would be happy to help you find appropriate, affordable outfits.
 There are also opportunities to borrow items from the Youth Focus closet.
 Please feel free to give us a call or send an email if you have any questions about the wardrobe requirements, or finding/borrowing an outfit.
 We would be very happy to help you!